 - SOLU-MEDROL will be given to you by your healthcare professional.
 They will decide to give SOLU-MEDROL to you by either: - Infusion into your vein (intravenous infusion) over 1 hour; or - Slow injection into your vein (intravenous injection); or - Injection into your muscle (intramuscular). - Your healthcare professional will decide on the site of injection, as well as how much of the medicine and how many injections you will receive. - The healthcare professional will prescribe the lowest possible dose for the minimum period of time.

 Usual dose:

-- The dose you will receive depends on the:
+The dose you will receive depends on:

-- type of condition being treated;
+- the condition you are being treated for;

-- \circ severity of the condition;
+- the severity of your condition;

-- your response to the treatment, and
+- your response to the treatment; and

 - your exposure to physical stress like infection, surgery or injury.

 Overdose: